One Week (2008 film): Soundtrack

 "A very music-heavy film," as described by director Michael McGowan, the soundtrack and score provides an integral role in One Week.
 Making a concerted effort to have the soundtrack reflect the Canadian-heavy theme of the film, McGowan assembled an all-Canadian ensemble of artists, notably Sam Roberts, the Great Lake Swimmers, Wintersleep, Patrick Watson, Stars, Luke Doucet, the Sunparlour Players and Lights.
-Joel Plaskett, Gordon Downie, and Emm Gryner also appear in the movie as actors.